Anti-Corruption Policy

 Risk Management

-The Bank established a risk management process to identify corruption risks, to assess their impacts, to design mitigating and preventive measures, and to monitor and control the risks.
+The Bank established a risk management process to identify corruption risks, assess their potential impacts, design mitigating and preventive measures, and to monitor and control those risks.

 TOOLS & ASSISTANCE